PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 passed, 7 conversion errors, 4 timeouts, 2 accuracy failures, and 5 missing
 reports.
 Median and maximum durations were 28.100 and 121.826 seconds.
 All 12 passing models remained below the required `1e-1` maximum absolute error.

+The root-only Tier 5 gate at commit `95aa61b` contains 34 models.
+The managed result is `docs/baselines/flatbuffer_direct_tier5_root_95aa61b.json`: 6 passed, 4 conversion errors, 10 timeouts, 2 accuracy failures, and 12 missing
+reports.
+Median and maximum durations were 51.621 and 123.486 seconds.
+All 6 passing models remained below the required `1e-1` maximum absolute error; the largest passing error was `2.3543834686279297e-4`.